-The above information regarding micro, small and medium enterprises have been determined to the extent such parties have been identified on the basis of information available with the Company.
+The above information regarding micro, small and medium enterprises have been determined to the extent such parties

 Note 44 FINANCIAL INSTRUMENTS (FAIR VALUE MEASUREMENTS) AND FINANCIAL RISK MANAGEMENT

 The Company has various financial assets and liabilities.
 The disclosures regarding the classification, fair value hierarchy, markets risk, credit risks and liquidity risks are as follows: A. Accounting classification and fair values